-Individuals who’ve gone through her training reported being more creative, having more energy, and developing a sense of closeness and openness with the people
+Individuals who’ve gone through her training reported being more creative, having more energy, and developing a sense of closeness and openness with the people they work with.

 Diana Chapman isn’t your typical leadership trainer.
 The co-founder of the Conscious Leadership Group, she travels the country and the globe helping people think differently about the world around them, beginning with themselves.At the core of her team’s practice is the belief that consciousness and self-awareness can dramatically help us become better leaders and better teammates, too.
 Individuals who’ve gone through her training reported being more creative, having more energy, and developing a sense of closeness and openness with the people they work with.